 Applicants must meet Medicaid’s financial eligibility and medical need requirements for nursing home admission.
 The services provided must not cost more than nursing home care would cost for the individual.
 Many services are available, including adult day care, assisted living, home delivered meals, homemaker, minor home modifications, pest control, and others.

-A program called Options for Community Living provides limited services in the home for eligible persons.
+A program called Options for Community Living (page 139) provides limited services in the home for eligible persons.